Tom Hoge Betting Profile: The Sentry - PGA TOUR

 Hoge's Best Finishes

-- Hoge, who participated in 33 tournaments last season, secured one win with four top-five finishes and five finishes in the top 10.
+- Hoge took part in 33 tournaments last season, picking up one win with four top-five finishes and five finishes in the top 10.

 - In those 33 events, he made the cut 23 times, a success rate of 69.7%.